Welcome Home (2020 film)

-Welcome Home is a 2021 Indian Hindi-language crime drama thriller film inspired by a real-life incident in Nagpur, Maharashtra.
-It starred Kashmira Irani, Swarda Thigale, Boloram Das, Shashi Bhushan, and Tina Bhatia.
+Welcome Home is a 2020 Indian Hindi-language horror thriller film inspired by a real-life incident in Nagpur, Maharashtra.
+It stars Kashmira Irani, Swarda Thigale, Boloram Das, Shashi Bhushan, and Tina Bhatia.
 The film was written by Ankita Narang and directed by Pushkar Mahabal.
 The music was composed by Meghdeep Bose, with cinematography by Saee Bhope, and editing by Pushkar Mahabal.
-Produced by veteran actor Paresh Rawal and his wife and actor Swaroop Rawal, Welcome Home premiered on SonyLIV in 2020.
+Produced by actor Paresh Rawal and his wife, model and actor Swaroop Rawal, Welcome Home premiered on SonyLIV in 2020.
+As of May 2024, the film is no longer available on SonyLIV for undisclosed reasons.